eoinlarkin/retro-pc/README.md

 - As a shopper I would like to sort multiple categories simultaneously
 - As a shopper I would like to sort the list of products
-- As a site user I would like to recieve a confirmation after registering
+- As a site user I would like to receive a confirmation after registering
 - As a shopper I would like to easily view the total of my purchases at any time

 These user stories have been recorded in the [issues](https://github.com/eoinlarkin/retro-pc/issues) section of GitHub and marked for future development.